 - Drive-in funeral theater helps families mourn during coronavirus shutdown in Texas

 - Texas Funeral Home Opens World’s First Drive-In Funeral Theater

 - Drive-in funerals held in San Antonio so mourners can gather during coronavirus pandemic

 - World's first drive-in funeral theater opens in San Antonio

 - Mission Park funeral home offers ‘special services’ for families affected by the coronavirus

 - Mission Park Funeral Chapels put up 50-foot cross memorial for COVID-19 patients

 - San Antonio funeral home raises 50-foot cross to pay tribute to COVID-19 victims on Easter

 - From funeral services to food delivery, how Dick Tips became San Antonio's new 'Milk Man'

-- Funeral home making services
+- Funeral home making services available drive-in style

 - Mission Park opens world's first drive-in funeral theatre